 MS - I'm a big fan of hands free functionality.
 The first product under my own company was a backpack for artists.
-With the Flight Jacket, it was just a question of "why not"?
+With this Apple laptop case, it was just a question of "why not"?
 I didn't know if customers wanted to pay $110 for a laptop sleeve.

 I didn't know if a case as small and compact as the Flight Jacket was going to be accepted and having a backpack option just seem to make it all even more difficult to predict.
 But that's what makes it fun.
 Customers love the backpack option.
 It really expands the functionality of the case.
 It's not for everyone, but I am always surprised by how many people go for the backpack option and how cool it looks when it's worn that way.
 I think about 60% of customers get their Flight Jacket with the backpack option.

 JKD - So where do you go from here?
 What's next for MacCase and the Flight Jacket.

 MS - Long term, we'll have to see.
 The market is changing a lot.
 Not only for bags but for all consumer products.
 Will you need a laptop case if you can fold up your laptop and put it in your pocket?